drizzle-team/brocli/README.md

 -   `handler` - function, which will be executed in case of successful option parse

-:speech_balloon: - `BroCLI` starts with having `help` command predefined, and despite the requirement for command names to be unique, `help` can actually be redefined so that your app could have it matching your output style instead that of this library's.

 ### Running commands

 After defining commands, you're going to need to execute `runCli()` function to start command execution